aegis1980/pyqt5-shutdown-CarPiHat/README.md

 **Work in progress.
 Don't blame me if you raun down your battery**

-This is dialog overlay for delayed shutdown of in-car system using RPi and CarPiHat.
-I have OpenAuto Pro running, but this Qt app is entirely independent of OAP.
+This is dialog overlay for intended for delayed shutdown of in-car system using RPi and CarPiHat.

+I have OpenAuto Pro  running, but this Qt app is entirely independent of OpenAuto Pro.

-Refer to docs for CarPiHet for more info on this PCB's latched powerdown function. [simple_shutdown.py](simple_shutdown.py) is the script provided in the CarPiHat wiki which safely shuts down RPi 10 seconds are ignition (IGN) has gone LOW (typ 12V).
+Refer to CarPiHat wiki for more info on this PCB's latched powerdown function.
+A Python script in included in CarPiHat wiki which safely shuts down RPi 10 seconds are ignition (IGN) has gone LOW (typ 12V).

 ## Some set up